NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                             {
                                 "doc": "Name of script file",
                                 "name": "file_name",
-                                "required": false,
                                 "type": "text"
                             }
                         ],
                         "doc": "Script file used to create this NWB file.", "name": "source_script",
+                        "quantity": "?",
                         "type": "text"
                     },
                     {
+                        "doc": "Publication information.COMMENT: PMID, DOI, URL, etc. If multiple, concatenate together and describe which is which. such as PMID, DOI, URL, etc", "name": "related_publications",
+                        "quantity": "?",
+                        "type": "text"
+                    },
+                    {
+                        "doc": "Experimetnal protocol, if applicable.COMMENT: E.g., include IACUC protocol", "name": "protocol",
+                        "quantity": "?",
+                        "type": "text"
+                    },
+                    {
+                        "doc": "Institution(s) where experiment was performed",
+                        "name": "institution",
+                        "quantity": "?",
+                        "type": "text"
+                    },
+                    {
+                        "doc": "Lab-specific ID for the session.COMMENT: Only 1 session_id per file, with all time aligned to experiment start time.", "name": "session_id",
+                        "quantity": "?",
+                        "type": "text"
+                    },
+                    {
+                        "doc": "Notes about stimuli, such as how and where presented.COMMENT: Can be from Methods", "name": "stimulus",
+                        "quantity": "?",
+                        "type": "text"
+                    },
+                    {
                         "doc": "Notes about data collection and analysis.COMMENT: Can be from Methods", "name": "data_collection",
+                        "quantity": "?",
                         "type": "text"
                     },
                     {
-                        "doc": "Description of drugs used, including how and when they were administered.
-COMMENT: Anesthesia(s), painkiller(s), etc., plus dosage, concentration, etc.", "name": "pharmacology",
+                        "doc": "Narrative description about surgery/surgeries, including date(s) and who performed surgery.
+COMMENT: Much can be copied from Methods", "name": "surgery",
+                        "quantity": "?",
                         "type": "text"
                     },
                     {
-                        "doc": "Experimetnal protocol, if applicable.COMMENT: E.g., include IACUC protocol", "name": "protocol",
+                        "doc": "Description of drugs used, including how and when they were administered.
+COMMENT: Anesthesia(s), painkiller(s), etc., plus dosage, concentration, etc.", "name": "pharmacology",
+                        "quantity": "?",
                         "type": "text"
                     },
                     {
-                        "doc": "Publication information.COMMENT: PMID, DOI, URL, etc. If multiple, concatenate together and describe which is which. such as PMID, DOI, URL, etc", "name": "related_publications",
+                        "doc": "Information about virus(es) used in experiments, including virus ID, source, date made, injection location, volume, etc", "name": "virus",
+                        "quantity": "?",
                         "type": "text"
                     },
                     {
-                        "doc": "General description of the experiment.COMMENT: Can be from Methods", "name": "experiment_description",
+                        "doc": "Description of slices, including information about preparation thickness, orientation, temperature and bath solution", "name": "slices",
+                        "quantity": "?",
                         "type": "text"
                     }
                 ],